Smart Money vs. Dumb Money: A Chart’s Wisdom

 Distinguishing smart money from dumb money is a nuanced endeavour akin to discerning the notes of a complex symphony.
 The Smart Money vs. Dumb Money chart provides a visual representation, yet interpreting it requires skill and expertise.

 Insider trading activity, a telltale sign of smart money, can be deciphered by those adept at reading between the lines.
 For example, consider the recent market turmoil triggered by the coronavirus pandemic.
-During this period, many insiders took advantage of the market’s dip to purchase shares, signalling their confidence in the long-term prospects of their companies and the market’s underlying strength.
+During this period, many insiders took advantage of the market’s dip to purchase shares, signalling their confidence in their companies’ long-term prospects and the market’s underlying strength.

 Practical Applications and Real-World Successes